immutant/immutant/docs/guides/web.md

 (run app)
 ```

+The message passed to `send!` can be any of the standard Ring body
+types (`String`, `File`, `InputStream`, `ISeq`), as well as
+`byte[]`.
+Note that each entry in an `ISeq` will pass through `send!`,
+so will be sent as at least one message (more if the entry itself is a
+type that triggers multiple messages). `File`s and `InputStream`s may
+also be broken up in to multiple messages if they are too large (we
+hint that they should be sent as up to 16KB messages, but the actual
+sizes of the messages may vary, depending on the WildFly or Undertow
+heuristics and configuration).

 You can identify a WebSocket upgrade request by the presence of
 `:websocket?` in the request map.
 This enables you to construct your